pencilzhang/hmax_color/README.md

 dictDo_250_patches_4_sizes: DO

+If you use it, please cite:
+Zhang J., Barhomi Y., and Serre T. A new biologically inspired color image descriptor.In: ECCV, Florence, Italy, October 2012.

 For comments or questions please contact Jun Zhang (zhangjun1126@gmail.com)

-Publications:
-Zhang J., Barhomi Y., and Serre T. A new biologically inspired color image descriptor.In: ECCV, Florence, Italy, October 2012.
-Serre, T., Wolf, L., Bileschi, S.M., Riesenhuber, M., Poggio, T.: Robust object recognition with cortex-like mechanisms.
-TPAMI, 2007.